GryllsAddons/HCWarn/README.md

 The addon includes a interact setting to help prevent flagging yourself for pvp.

+#### The interact setting is OFF by default - this setting is saved per character.
+You can toggle this setting by using /hcwarn interact

 #### If you are hardcore:
 If the interact setting is **ON** and you have an PVP flagged attackable target, a warning will be displayed.
 If the interact setting is **OFF** and you have an PVP flagged attackable target, the target will be instantly cleared.